bring/developer-site/_posts/2020-12-23-your-frontend-your-config.md

 ### Zero-configs
 Zero-config plus config equals two configs.
 These tools work fine in many cases, even in production, but when you start building on top of a zero-config, you probably have to start dealing with some sort of hidden config as well.
 Potential conflicts occur, and troubleshooting gets more difficult because we have to find out if it’s our config or the zero-config config.

-Since we rarely get away without having to add some config of our own, we are already in the business of setting up our own config.
-It’s better to pick a zero-config because you know of its limits and possibilities than because you don’t know how to config.
+Since we rarely get away without any custom config, we are already in the business of setting up our own.
+It’s better to pick a zero-config because you know about its limits and possibilities than because you don’t know how to config.

 ### Where Create React App fails
 It’s completely understandable if you have felt regret or just become overwhelmed when ejecting Create React App.

-An ejected Create React App is not a realistic example of how a config should look like.
-It is a mess of folders, huge config files and scripts, dependencies you probably don’t use and thousands of lines of code that surpass a small application.
+An ejected Create React App is not a realistic example of what a config should look like.
+It’s a mess of folders, huge config files and scripts, dependencies you probably don’t use and thousands of lines of code that surpass a small application.
 When this is many people’s first meeting with a full Webpack config, it becomes off-putting.
 Of course, no one wants to learn how to make that!
+And it’s a really difficult starting point for learning.

 We end up avoiding it, becoming content as long as it works.
-And when we have to do something about it, we end up throwing things at the wall having a hard time getting the full picture.
+And when we have to do something about it, we end up throwing things at the wall, having a hard time getting the full picture.
 We just want it to work again!
 Which leads us to look for quick solutions, maybe copying things blindly, seeing what sticks in the end.
 Adding to an already big config.
 We get it to work and hope for the best.
 But it doesn’t sit well with us.

 It also reflects badly on Webpack which has gotten a reputation of being big, complex and difficult to understand.
 In most cases, it is what you make it.
 And that’s the good news, the tempting-looking configs we get from ready-mades, we can make that on our own.

 ## Make your own config
 If you’re still in doubt, the Create React App readme states (at time of writing) that it’s not intended or recommended for production use.

 When you use ready-mades or zero configs, the reality is that someone else has configured your app.
 And it’s neither based on your needs or a set of best practices.

 ### Size and transparency
 By doing our own configuration, we get smaller configs.
 It’s easier to see which parts do what and how it all fits together.
 It benefits us across applications and across teams because everyone can see what’s going on.

-Transparency doesn’t mean that every config is identical, but that the different tailored configs are comprehensible and everyone has some sense of what’s going on.
+Transparency doesn’t mean that every config should be identical, but that the different tailored configs are comprehensible and everyone has some sense of what’s going on.
 It makes it easier to share information, recommendations and bugfixes.

 ### Dependencies you need
 If we use tools with dependencies we don’t need, who are we updating those unused dependencies for?

 When we configure our own project, we only add what we need.
 And we don’t spend more time than necessary to keep our project up to date.
 Because we have direct access to our dependencies, we can choose which ones to update, and if something breaks, it’s easier to pinpoint the culprit.

 Less updating, faster troubleshooting and faster build times are what we get when we run only with things that we need.
 And for our users, the bundles _might_ be smaller.

 ### Not using React
 Maybe you want to use Preact, Svelte or Vue.
 Or don’t want to use Webpack.
 There are ready-mades here as well – but wouldn’t it be nice to work with them in the bundler of your choice?
 Learning to configure one framework in one bundler provides a good base for switching and testing others.